Previously in Four months in Peru: A forgotten beauty in a quiet corner of the Cordillera Blanca.

 I led the first few pitches.
 I didn't place any protection, I basically climbed free.
-It felt easy enough to make me confident that I would not fall.
+It felt easy enough to be confident that I would not fall.
 Whenever I got to a steeper part, I created an anchor to belay Eric as he followed, and then he would belay me from there while I tackled the next bit.
 That made for relatively short pitches, but we simply didn't bring enough gear for doing it any other way.
 Having a few more snow stakes and webbing would have been useful – but we didn't, as we had not really counted on climbing a steep mixed snow face.

 He joined me on my high perch.
 The views were great, and for the first time we could finally see down the north side.
 It was steep, and much less glaciated.
 That was to be expected, being on the southern hemisphere.
 The ridge itself was quite exposed, but we were comfortable with that.
 What we were less comfortable with, was our speed.
 From our position, following the jagged and exposed snowy ridge looked possible, probably, but by no means easy.
 We estimated it would take us at least one hour, more likely two, to cross it.
 Even the shorter estimate meant we would have to descend in darkness.
 And given the steep terrain, that was out of the question.
 We had to admit that we had reached the highest point of our climb.

 Starting the descentUp until then I had counted on downclimbing the route, possibly lowering Eric occasionally, but to save time we both rappelled from the big rock.
 Having only one 50m rope, that brought us down just 25 meters, but it was still faster.
-If you find yourself up there, feel free to use the rope and the snapper that we left in place.
+If you find yourself up there, feel free to use the webbing and the snapper that we left in place.
 However, given our limited amount of gear, I knew that we, or at least one of us, had to climb down most of the route anyway, so we couldn't make a speedy descent.
 Shortly below the ridge the terrain wasn't too difficult, so we both climbed down for a while.

 On the way up, we had passed one particularly steep gully that I didn't look forward to climb down.
-Therefore, I chose a slightly different route now, a little bit more to the west.
+Therefore, I opted for a slightly different route now, a little bit more to the west.
 It was easier indeed, until we got to the top of a steep, narrow, snow filled couloir.
 We looked for a way to avoid it, but it appeared to be the easiest way down.
 I was confident I could climb down safely, but it was tricky.
 The main problem was that the snow was pretty loose, so there was a bit of a risk of an unplanned slide.
 The gully wasn't very high, but it wasn't exactly flat at the bottom either, and a fall wouldn't stop there.
 In other words, an unarrested fall could prove to be fatal.

 The second best option was a very steep ramp – not quite as steep as the gully, but too steep to walk down and without walls on the side to provide any holds for our hands or feet.
 We decided to rappel once more.